 NATIONAL ICE CREAM DAY

 Dish or cone?
 That’s all we need to know.
-National Ice Cream Day on the 3rd Sunday in July offers up every flavor on the menu to fill up the honors!
-The holiday also lands in the middle of National Ice Cream Month, too.
+National Ice Cream Day on the 3rd Sunday in July offers up every flavor on the menu to honor the day!
+The holiday also lands in the middle of National Ice Cream Month.

 Thousands of years ago, people in the Persian Empire put snow in a bowl, poured concentrated grape-juice over it, and ate it as a treat.
 Even when the weather was hot, they would savor this sweet treat.
 Their trick?
 They placed snow in underground chambers known as yakchal where the temperatures kept the snow from melting.
 The Persians also hiked to the mountain tops by their summer capital to gather snowfall.